karolinasniezek/react-openai-vision-app/README.md

 The app sends the question and the image to the backend, which then forwards it to `OpenAI` for analysis.
 `OpenAI` processes the image and the question, generating a response.

+The `Surprise Me` button in this application adds an element of fun and interactivity by automatically generating a random question about the uploaded image.

 ### Response Generation

 The app displays the response received from `OpenAI`.